PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The shared indexed recurrent-alias checkpoint passed direct legacy-equivalence, three-alias repair, first-Reshape ordering, public input/output, produced, missing-shape, invalid-grammar, no-consumer, no-candidate/no-index, maintained- index, direct/PyTorch wrapper equality, and ownership coverage with `8 passed`.
+The complete recurrent, PyTorch normalization, recurrent-codegen-policy, and new shared-owner selection passed with `18 passed`.
+The complete architecture file passed with `146 passed`; the lightweight core/indexed selection passed with `113 passed`.
+The real PyTorch exporter normalization regression passed with `1 passed`, and the single sequential direct quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The